 The Perse is open to students from 7.45am to 5.45pm (Monday to Friday).
 Students may be on site out of hours if they are attending a sports fixture, concert or rehearsal run by a member of staff.
 Each day begins with registration in tutor groups at 8.35am.
 The library is open from 7.45pm until 5.45pm.

-There is a café open to sixth formers only at lunchtime, serving baguettes, wraps and paninis as well as hot main courses.
-Sixth formers can also choose from a wider selection in the main hall.
-The main servery counters offer three main course choices each day (including a vegetarian and a gluten free option), a range of vegetables, pasta with sauce and a hot dessert.
-In this area, students can also choose from a range of sandwiches, soup and salads.
-The sandwiches are made fresh, every day, and the salad bar holds a selection of salads and homemade bread.
+Pupils can also choose from a range of sandwiches, soup and salads.
+The sandwiches are made fresh, every day, and the salad bar holds a selection of salads which always contain vegetarian sources of protein such as lentils, beans, cheese and quinoa.
+Baskets of homemade bread are available throughout the serveries’.
 The soup is also always freshly made every day, using ‘non gluten containing’ ingredients, and there are a range of toppings to add.
-Students can also choose a cold dessert, yoghurt, or a fresh fruit salad pot.
-Pieces of whole fruit are also available as a dessert choice.
+Pupils can also choose a cold dessert, yoghurt, or a fresh fruit salad pot.
+Our Simply Perse dessert range contain recipes with half the added sugar content.
+The sweetness from sugar is replaced with the natural sweetness of fruits and vegetables.
+Pieces of whole fruit are also available.

-Please note that the School is not a nut-free zone but the Catering Department is.
+Please note that the Upper is not a nut-free zone but the catering department is.
 No food we produce contains nuts, however some ingredients may have been produced in an environment where traces of nuts can be found prior to arriving at The Perse.